aegis-icons/misc/style_guide.md

 HTML comments are added front and back of the `<br>` for easier visualization when editing markup.

 The markup line breaks in before and after `<br>` are important for successful section break.

+---

+_Syntax:_

 ```markdown
 <!-- SECTION BREAK --> <br> <!-- SECTION BREAK -->